KVQuant: Towards 10 Million Context Length LLM Inference with KV Cache Quantization: Results

+\textbf{LongBench Evaluation.} Table \ref{tab:longbench-llama-2-7b-32k} shows evaluation on LongBench \cite{bai2023longbench} for the LLaMA-2-7B-32K model.
+LongBench contains a suite of long-context length evaluation benchmarks including QA tasks, summarization, and few-shot learning \cite{bai2023longbench}.
+The max input context length is set at 31500, and results using KIVI are also included for reference \cite{kivi}.
+Our results demonstrate that our 3-bit model can attain minimal degradation relative to the fp16 baseline, outperforming KIVI for a similar compression level.

+\textbf{RULER Evaluation.} Finally in Table~\ref{tab:ruler_evaluation}, we provide evaluation of \OURS and KIVI on the RULER benchmark suite~\cite{hsieh2024ruler} using LLaMA-2-7B-32K.
+As can be seen in the table, 3-bit \OURS achieves 14\% better score against KIVI with a similar average bit-width.
+Furthermore, our 2-bit \OURS achieves similar accuracy to KIVI with 1.5$\times$ smaller bit-width.

-\subsubsection{Joint Weight and KV Cache Quantization}
+\subsection{Joint Weight and KV Cache Quantization}

-\tref{tab:quant} shows results for our KV cache quantization method when the weights are also quantized.
-We use the approach in \cite{kim2023squeezellm} for weight quantization.
+\tref{tab:quant} provides results for our KV cache quantization method when the weights are also quantized using the methodology in SqueezeLLM~\cite{kim2023squeezellm}.
 We observe minimal perplexity degradation when leveraging our KV cache quantization approach, even when weights are also quantized to reduced precision.
+In particular, we observe small 0.02 and 0.1 perplexity degradation of 4-bit and 3-bit weight-only quantization, respectively, when quantizing the KV cache using nuq4-1\% for the LLaMA-7B and LLaMA-13B models.
+These results demonstrate how our method is compatible with existing weight-only quantization methods.